marianozunino/morpheus/README.md

 ## Initial Configuration

 To run migrations, first you need to configure Morpheus.
-To do so, create a `.morpheus.json` file in your project root directory and create a `neo4j/migrations` directory as well.
+To do so, create a `.morpheus.json` file in your project root directory.

 > Or, you can use the `init` command: